wad4444/WCS/docs/docs/skills/holdable.md

 </Tabs>

 :::note
-You can determine if the ability is holdable or not by calling `GetSkillType()`
+You can determine if the ability is holdable or not by calling `GetSkillType()`.
 :::